Yayoi Kusama “Aftermath of Obliteration of Eternity” Ongoing

 • This room-size installation is an immersive work of art that may be enjoyed by up to three individuals at a time.
 Given the limited capacity, time slots may fill up early and be considered sold out for the day.

 • The installation consists of a mirror-lined chamber with LED lights that cycle on and off, and a moment of total darkness when a door closes behind you.
-Guests with sensitivity to enclosed spaces should be advised to bypass this experience.
+Guests with sensitivity to enclosed spaces and lights should be advised to bypass this experience.

 How to Experience Aftermath of Obliteration of Eternity